vuejs/docs/src/guide/migration/custom-directives.md

 ## Overview

-Here is a quick summary of what has changed:

-- API has been renamed to better align with component lifecycle
+The hook functions for directives have been renamed to better align with the component lifecycle.

-For more information, read on!

 ## 2.x Syntax